Naereen/web-sphinx/graph.en.rst

 generated via `pyreverse <https://www.logilab.org/2560>`_, and included here with ``.. graphviz:: .graph.dot`` (the file is called **.graph.dot**).

-.. warning:: This graph is not correctly scaled...
+.. warning:: This graph is not correctly scaled…

 .. graphviz:: .graph.dot